davidmehi/dwn-register-tenant/README.md

 # Register Tenant with a DWN Server

 This program will register a tenant with a DWN server.
 If a DWN Server has the option `DWN_REGISTRATION_PROOF_OF_WORK_ENABLED` turned on, then the API calls will get rejected since the tenant is not registered.
+You will get an error message similar to `{code: 401, detail: "Not a registered tenant."}`

 The 2 parameters needed are the tenant did and the DWN server endpoint.